Pranjalab/pyencrypt/readme.md

     cdef dict abc_dict
     cdef object thing

-###def, cdef, and cpdef:
+###def, cdef, and cpdef
-def - regular python function, calls from Python only.
+- def - regular python function, calls from Python only.
-cdef - cython only functions, can't access these from python-only code, must access within Cython, since there will be no C translation to Python for these.
+- cdef - cython only functions, can't access these from python-only code, must access within Cython, since there will be no C translation to Python for these.
-cpdef - C and Python.
+- cpdef - C and Python.
 Will create a C function and a wrapper for Python.
 Why not *always* use cpdef?
 In some cases, you might have C only pointer, like a C array.

 for more info refer to: https://pythonprogramming.net/introduction-and-basics-cython-tutorial